Cultural and Education Executive | Global Expert on Arabian Music and Heritage | Professor of Musicology & Ethnomusicology | Renaissance Music

 Lisa Urkevich, Ph.D.

-Dr. Urkevich has resided and undertaken fieldwork in the Arabian Peninsula for almost three decades.
+Dr. Urkevich has resided and undertaken fieldwork in the Arabian Peninsula for three decades.
 She first lived in Saudi Arabia from 1994-98 in various locales including Taif, Khamis Mushayt, and Riyadh.
 Later, in 2003 she moved to Kuwait, initially as a US Senior Fulbright Scholar.
 Throughout her time in the region, she has investigated widespread areas of the Gulf States, from Kuwait to Oman, and engaged in fieldwork extensively throughout the Saudi Kingdom, including Najran, Baha, Wadi al-Dawasir, Jizan, Hail, Qaseem, and Jeddah, among other locales.
-She continues to engage in research, writing, and curriculum development, assessing Music Education, Heritage Preservation, Industry, and Tourism needs.
+She continues to engage in research, writing, and curriculum and policy development, assessing Music Education, Higher Academe, Heritage Preservation, Industry and Tourism needs of the Gulf States and Saudi Arabia in league with Vision 2030.

-Previously, Dr. Urkevich served as a professor of Musicology and Ethnomusicology at Boston University (BU) where she held a joint position in the College of Fine Arts, the College of Arts and Sciences, and the Graduate School of Arts and Sciences.
-At BU she introduced the first World Music classes in the School of Music and was the Director of the Early Music Ensemble.
+Before moving to the Arabian Peninsula, Dr. Urkevich was as a professor of Musicology and Ethnomusicology at Boston University (BU) where she held a joint position in the College of Fine Arts, the College of Arts and Sciences, and the Graduate School of Arts and Sciences.
+At BU she introduced the first World Music classes in the School of Music and was also the Director of the Early Music Ensemble.
 Throughout her career, she has taught both graduate and undergraduate students in a variety of institutions including Bucknell University and the University of Maryland.
 She holds four degrees: Ph.D.
 University of Maryland, M.M.
 Florida State University, B.S.
 Towson University, B.A.
 University of Maryland Baltimore County.
+She holds the academic rank of full professor.

 Along with Ethnomusicology, Dr. Urkevich has extensive experience in Historical Musicology.
 In western music, she has published in the demanding field of Renaissance Music.
 In this milieu she proved in two separate studies that precious surviving Renaissance music books were not the possessions of royal men as formerly believed, but were the books of women (Anne Boleyn; and Anne of France).
 Her findings have an impact on a myriad of historical perspectives, including the dating and source stemmas of major compositions, the histories of the lives of leading figures, and the role of females in cultural history.